wannefab/PyTest_Cheatsheet/README.md

 ```

 #### Parameterized Tests
-Using a list of strings to run a test multiple times with different parameters:
+Using a list of strings to **run a test multiple times with different parameters**:
 ```python
 @pytest.mark.parametrize('strings',['string1','string2'])
 def test_demotest(strings):